ihayhurst/DespoticPandaSnot/README.md

   - [ ] Break out into functions
   - [x] Read Deck from json file
   - [x] Spit out default deck as tempate
-  - [ ] Read Level and experience points from .pokefightlevel file Use *with* to ensure XP&Level committed to file by building context handler
+  - [x] Read Level and experience points from .pokefightlevel file Use *with* to ensure XP&Level committed to file by building context handler Avoided context handler for now by just reading saving the XP all the time
   - [ ] Give Fighting attack risk strategy (wiki for how)
   - [ ] Commentry on battle
   - [ ] Add visual health guage